kfkonrad/workspace-change-directory/README.md

   supported via the `:` separator, e.g. `WCD_BASE_DIR='~/workspace:/mnt/projects'`
 - `WCD_REPO_MARKERS`: Colon-separated list of files or directories that mark a repository.
 Defaults to `.git`.
 Examples:
   `.git:.hg:.svn` or `Cargo.toml:package.json:pom.xml`
+- `WCD_DEBUG`: When set to any non-empty value, prints debug information to stderr showing which directories are being visited during the search, which are skipped (and why), and which repositories are found.
+Useful for troubleshooting or understanding how `wcd` traverses your workspace

 ```sh
 wcd <repo-name>